 On Being Expelled from Peterson Academy – Part 2

 NOTE: This is Part 2 of a long saga about being booted from Peterson Academy (PA).
-You can find Part 1 here:
+You can find the rest here:

 ADDITIONAL NOTE: Peterson Academy renamed its “Social” page to the “Quad” because a quad is a lawn where students gather at a university.
-This change took place around mid-December.
+This change took place around mid-December and will be relevant for upcoming material.

 “Where was I?”